-If I have arthritis, back pain, or fibromyalgia, can I still do your new online course Simply Strong?
+If I have arthritis, back pain, or fibromyalgia, can I still do the strength exercises in Exercising WELL?

 This is a great question and one of the reasons I created this online program.
 I have worked with thousands of people who believe they can’t exercise because of pain in a joint or in their whole body.
 Too often, when it seems like exercise is off limits, it’s because we think of our typical approaches to getting fit such as getting on the floor to exercise, jumping, running, pushing the body to its limits, lifting heavy weights, squatting like a powerlifter, etc.

 Once we apply a science-based and whole-person approach to strength training, it is not only doable, but can become a key part of reducing pain and improving function in daily life.
 This approach addresses: